nickassafkirk/Cartel-Coffee/README.md

 * Contact page/Reservation page
  * Navigation - a consistent navigation bar allows users to easily navigate to the different site pages without having to use their browser back/forward buttons
- * Google maps embedded map - allows users to see stores physical location and click link to open in preferred map application so they can navigate easily to the cafe
+ * Google maps embedded map - allows users to see stores physical location and click link to open in map application so they can navigate easily to the cafe.
- * Phone number - displays phone number with supporting icon so users can quickly call the cafe to make an order, reservation or other enquiry
- * Email address - displays the cafe's email address for users who wish to make an enquiry by email
- * contact form - allows customers to make an email enquiry without the need to open another tab or their email application.
+ * Contact form - allows customers to make general email enquiries without the need to open another tab or their email application.
 By entering their name, email address, phone number (optional) and their message users can contact the business with their enquiry.
 From validation ensures customers that ther enquiry has been submitted and notifies and prevents submission if a required field has been missed.
+ * Booking form - allows users to book a table at the location to convert users into customers.
+ * FAQS section - coomonly asked questions builds trust with users by allowing users to instantly get answers to commonly asked questions without having to wait for a response by call or email.
+This increases the chance that users will convert into customers upon first visit and means staff don't have to reply to commonly asked questions.
+Bootstrap expand/collapse functionality is used for this section to condense large sections of text into a smaller space for better display on mobile devices.
  * footer - provides links to popular pages and contact information to allow users to navigate to additional site pages when scrolling down the page without having to scroll back to the main nav at the top of the page.

 * Menu page
  * Navigation - a consistent navigation bar allows users to easily navigate to the different site pages without having to use their browser back/forward buttons
- * Coffee menu section
- * Food menu section
- * Dessert menu section
- * Order Button
+ * Coffee menu section: Shows users the business regular dessert options to encourage customers to dine at the cafe or order for takeaway/collection.
+ * Food menu section: shows users the company's primary food options to encourage customers to dine at the cafe or order for takeaway/collection.
+ * Dessert menu section: Shows users the business regular dessert options to encourage customers to dine at the cafe or order for takeaway/collection.
+ * Order Button: The contact section is added to implement a call-to-action and means to convert users into customers at the end of the menu page.
  * footer - provides links to popular pages and contact information to allow users to navigate to additional site pages when scrolling down the page without having to scroll back to the main nav at the top of the page.